Faeryville

-Faeryville is a 2015 Singapore coming-of-age dystopian film written and directed by cult director Tzang Merwyn Tong.
+Faeryville is a 2015 Singaporean coming-of-age dystopian film written and directed by cult director Tzang Merwyn Tong.
 This independent film stars Lyon Sim, Aaron Samuel Yong, Tanya Graham and Kris Moller.
 Faeryville tells the story of a group of college misfits who decide to fight their bullies, escalating from youthful idealism to all-out anarchy.
 Faeryville is Singapore's first dystopian youth film.

 The film made its world premiere to rousing reception in Los Angeles, California, represented by US distributor Eleven Arts, followed by a limited theatrical release in Singapore.
 It was the Closing Night Film of the Brisbane Festival 2015 and won the Award for Best Original Story at the FLIXX Festival, in Scott Valley, United States.

 Plot

 Set in an alternate universe, in a college called Faeryville, a group of teenage misfits struggle to find themselves and make sense of their ‘teenhood’.
 They decide that there is no reason to try to fit in, and fashion themselves as pranksters, calling themselves The Nobodies.
 Laer, a new transfer student who joins The Nobodies, inspires them to move from stink bombs to homemade bombs.
 Youthful idealism soon becomes an excuse for all-out anarchy.